kelindar/column/README.md

 In all of the previous examples, we've only been doing `Count()` operation which counts the number of elements in the result set.
 In this section we'll look how we can iterate over the result set.
 In short, there's 2 main methods that allow us to do it:

  1. `Range()` method which takes in a column name as an argument and allows faster get/set of the values for that column.
- 2. `Select()` method which doesn't pre-select any specific column, so it's usually a bit slower if you're actually selecting the data.
+ 2. `Select()` method which doesn't pre-select any specific column, so it's usually a bit slower and it also does not allow any updates.

 Let's first examine the `Range()` method.
 In the example below we select all of the rogues from our collection and print out their name by using the `Range()` method and providing "name" column to it.
 The callback containing the `Cursor` allows us to quickly get the value of the column by calling `String()` method to retrieve a string value.
 It also contains methods such as `Int()`, `Uint()`, `Float()` or more generic `Value()` to pull data of different types.